dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 Web components provide a way to create encapsulated reusable views, which are useful for building medium and large applications.
 A web component includes a view, some data, and behavior.
-With Dart web components, views are described in terms of templates, while data and behavior are written directly in Dart.
+In Web UI, views are described in terms of templates, while data and behavior are written directly in Dart.

 ### Declaring a component {#component-declaration}